npeter/Tasmota/README_GW60.md

 I tried to follow the rules and principles for the extension of sonoff-tasmota firmware as best as known and understood at that time.
 But I'm sure some points are missed.
 Constructive comments and feedbacks are more than welcome.

+Project was started and V1 realized and installed based on sonof-tasmota V6.5.
+At that time sonof-tasmota did't support blinds.

 ## Functional requirements

 The following smart blind functions should be available via the remote interface